Distribution of Cell Area in Bounded Poisson Voronoi Tessellations with Application to Secure Local Connectivity: Application to physical layer security

-In Fig.~\ref{fig:Distributions} we depict the approximation accuracy of equation~\eqref{eq:2DInDegreeCDF} at the corner, at the edge and in the bulk, with parameters $k,\nu$ available in Table~\ref{table:Table1}.
+In Fig.~\ref{fig:InDegreeCDF} we illustrate the approximation accuracy of~\eqref{eq:2DInDegreeCDF} at the corner, at the edge and in the bulk, with parameters $k,\nu$ available in Table~\ref{table:Table1}.
+We see very good agreement with the simulated \acp{CDF}.

-The number of legitimate users where the {\it{virtual node}} can securely transmit to describes the out-degree with secrecy.
-Following the same assumptions used to study in-connectivity with secrecy, the {\it{virtual node}} can securely transmit to a legitimate user if their distance is smaller than the distance between the {\it{node}} and any eavesdropper.
-The distribution of the out-degree is independent of the location $S_0$ of the {\it{node}}: The quantity $\frac{\lambda_l}{\lambda_e+\lambda_l}\!=\! \frac{p}{1+p}$ is the probability that the next user we meet as we move away from the {\it{node}} is legitimate.
-Therefore the out-degree is equal to $n$ if we succeed in meeting $n$ legitimate users before the first eavesdropper.
-It follows that the distribution of the out-degree is Geometric with parameter $\frac{p}{1+p}$~\cite{Pinto2012, Haenggi2009}.
+Let us denote by $N_{\text{out}}$ the \ac{RV} describing the number of legitimate users where the \ac{AP} can securely transmit to.
+Following the same distance-based rule, the \ac{AP} can securely transmit to a legitimate user if their distance is smaller than the distance between the \ac{AP} and any eavesdropper.
+The distribution of the \ac{RV} $N_{\text{out}}$ is independent of the location $S_0$.
+The quantity $\frac{\lambda_l}{\lambda_e+\lambda_l}\!=\! \frac{p}{1+p}$ is the probability that the next user we meet as we move away from the \ac{AP} is legitimate.
+Therefore $N_{\text{out}}\!=\! n$, if we succeed in meeting $n$ legitimate users before the first eavesdropper.
+Hence, the \ac{PMF} of the \ac{RV} $N_{\text{out}}$ is Geometric with parameter $\frac{p}{1+p}$~\cite{Pinto2012, Haenggi2009}.